UFOMelkor/DkplusCrud/docs/controller.md

 [`DkplusCrud\Controller\Feature\AjaxFormSupport`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Feature/AjaxFormSupport.php)
 **Event:** `post`
 Assigns the messages from the form to the view model.
-For this the form must be validated, but there will be no handling of a valid form (for this look at the [FormHandling](#formhandling)-Feature).
+For this, the form has to be validated, but there will be no handling of a valid form (for this look at the [FormHandling](#formhandling)-Feature).
 If there is no instance of `Zend\View\Model\JsonModel` available the view model will be overriden.
 The feature can handle post and query data by determining the request-method.
-As the name suggests it will only does its work if an ajax request has been detected.
+As the name suggests it will only does its work if an ajax request is detected.

 ### AjaxLayoutDisabling

 [`DkplusCrud\Controller\Feature\AjaxLayoutDisabling`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Feature/AjaxLayoutDisabling.php)
 **Event:** `post`
-Disables the layout if an ajax request has been detected.
+Will disable the layout if an ajax request is detected.

 ### Assigning